r3tex/nephilim/README.md

 ---
 # Introduction

-Project Nephilim is a collection of code and ideas aimed at creating AI systems that are free to evolve past human sensibilities.
+Project Nephilim is a collection of code and ideas centered on AI-systems that are free to evolve past human sensibilities.

 In its current state, it's just a hobby project (won’t be big and professional) for x64 machines with GPUs [[*](https://en.wikipedia.org/wiki/History_of_Linux#The_creation_of_Linux)].